thruston/tex-tristram/README.md

 typefaces used by Dodsley's and Becket's printers.
 Libertine also has the advantage of being free for use.

+Modern editions all tend to correct Sterne's French, but I have tried hard to re-create the French exactly as the first editions have it -- warts and all.
-For the occasional bits of Greek, I have used the Greek Font Society's version of "Porson".
-This font dates from the early 19th century, so the characters are more contemporary than those Sterne's printers used, and (in my opinion) very much easier to read.
+For the occasional bits of Greek in TS, I have used the Greek Font Society's version of "Porson".
+This font dates from the early 19th century, so the characters are more contemporary than those Sterne's printers used, but (in my opinion) very much easier to read.
 I have not attempted to correct any of the bad grammar, nor the more-or-less random use of accents and breathing marks.
 But I have fixed the occasional terminal sigma in the middle of a word, and I have